-[For school plans, list any other buildings that are on the school property or that the school is responsible for]
+[For school plans, list any other buildings located on the school property or for which that the school is responsible]

-The School's main campus is located at [street address, city and state]; located in [County Name] County, and [Municipality Name].
+The School's main campus is located at [street address], Philadelphia, PA; located in Philadelphia County.
 The School is made up of [number] buildings.
-[Explanation of buildings: "One story campus with three wings; one standalone maintenance garage; two modular classrooms; an athletic stadium; and sewage treatment plant."].